 22. Cala Luna & Blue Marino Caves

 Located in Sardinia, off the Gulf of Orosei, nearby Cala Gonone village in Dorgali, Cala Luna is the perfect place for a getaway.
 A secluded beautiful beach with magical turquoise waves coming ashore.
-Cala Luna is an underrated destination.
-It’s located on an island off Italy, in a serenely picturesque village that most travellers aren’t aware of.
-Travellers may not find many accommodation options here in Cala Luna, but it’s one of the best places to visit in Italy.
+Cala Luna is an underrated destination located in a serenely picturesque village that most travellers aren’t aware of.

-A few kilometres away, you will find a magnificent Sea Cave called Blue Marino.
+A few kilometres away, you will find a magnificent sea cave called Grotta del Bue Marino.
 The cave extends 5 kilometres deep and is home to colourful stalactites, stalagmites & Neolithic wall arts.
-The luminescent water reflective effect is also one of the highlights you’ll see while on a Boat Tour in the caves.
+The luminescent water reflective effect is also one of the highlights you’ll see while on a boat tour in the caves.